i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

 ### Import of users with specific attributes

-We want to filter on an attribute and synchronize only this user.
+We want to filter on an attribute and synchronize only this user.<br>
 Only the user who has the value MichaelO in the attribute sAMAccountName should be synchronized.

 [![Import users with specific attributes](../../assets/images/en/automation-and-integration/ldap/import-users-and-groups/3-htiuag.png)](../../assets/images/en/automation-and-integration/ldap/import-users-and-groups/3-htiuag.png)